Are you tossing and turning at night now that your belly is getting bigger? Are you looking for a way to get some sleep?

-We all know caffeine can have a drastic effect on our ability to fall asleep.
+We all know caffeine can drastically affect our ability to fall asleep.
 Less known is that the effects can last for hours.
 Even though it’s a great morning boost, sipping a coffee or soda in the late afternoon might have you wide awake in the middle of the night.

 Try decaf or herbal teas as a delicious alternative.
-But be careful too, decaf is not 100 percent caffeine free, just much lower in caffeine!
+But be careful as decaf is not 100% caffeine-free; it’s just much lower in caffeine.

-One study showed people who exercised consistently for 4 to 24 weeks reported being able to fall asleep faster, having higher quality rest, and were able to sleep longer than before they started exercising.
+One study showed that people who exercised consistently for 4 to 24 weeks reported falling asleep faster, having higher quality rest, and being able to sleep longer than before they started exercising (7).

-Some exercises that are great for expecting mothers:
+These are some great exercises for expecting mothers: